frandreoli/text_lemma_count/README.md

 The relevent arguments of the class are given by:

-- `text`: Raw text that must be analyzed.
+- `text`: The raw text that must be analyzed.
-- `language`: Optional language specifier for lemmatization.
+- `language`: An optional language specifier for lemmatization.
 Auto-detection if omitted.
-- `verbose`: Logs messages during processing.
+- `verbose`: An optional flag for logging messages during initialization and operations.

-#### Properties
+Upon initialization the raw text is stored and can be accessed using:

 - `text_raw` *(read-only)*: Original input text.
-- `languages` *(read-only)*: List of supported languages.
+- `languages` *(read-only)*: Overall list of supported languages for lemmatization.

 #### Key Methods

-1. `text_process`: Cleans and normalizes text (e.g., removes punctuation).
+1. `text_process`: This method cleans and normalizes the text (e.g., removes punctuation).
-2. `words_split`: Splits text into tokens.
+2. `words_split`: This method splits text into tokens.
-3. `word_count`:
+3. `word_count(key_word = None, *, dict = False)`:
-   - Counts occurrences of each word.
+   - It counts occurrences of each word if no argument `key_word` is provided.
+Otherwise, it counts the occurrence of only that specific word.
-   - Returns results as a dictionary or `pandas` DataFrame.
+   - It returns the results as either a dictionary (if `dict = True`) or a `pandas` DataFrame (if `dict = False`).
 4. `language_detect`:
-   - Detects the language of the input text.
+   - It attempts to automatically detects the language of the input text.
+When this is done, the attribute `.language` is automatically updated with the language found.
+The method then returns a tuple with the language code, and a confidence value (between 0 and 1).
 5. `lemmatize`:
    - Lemmatizes the words and returns a DataFrame with raw words, lemmas, and counts.
 6. `lemma_count`: